boundary-layer-meteo/boundary-layer-meteo.github.io/exercises/week2.md

 In the mixed layer, the heat flux decreases with height.
 It's positive in the lower $\frac{5}{6}$ part of the boundary layer and negative in the rest.

-In the residual layer and in the nocturnal boundary layer, turbulence is generated by shear.
+In the residual layer, capping inversion, and in the nocturnal boundary layer, turbulence is generated by shear.
 In the free troposphere as well, but less frequent due to the stronger stability.
 </details>